 - ➤ What happened?

-- What were you thinking?
+- ➤ What were you thinking?

 - What needs to happen to put things right?

 - What are you going to do differently next time?

 Check that the victim and the wrong doer are both happy with the outcome.
 In the majority of these issues the outcome will be an apology and an acceptance of wrong doing.

 Restorative Circles are a way of dealing with issues relating to groups of pupils.
 Restorative Circles work on the same principles of circle time, but as with enquiry, restorative dialogue is crucial.
 Circles are effective in classroom environments to:

-Tackle classroom disruption where all pupils are expected to take responsibility.

-- Educate pupils on restorative principles and practices, and how they fit into the concept. - Allow each pupil to perform a 'check in' (i.e. how they are, what they are feeling etc.).
+- Tackle classroom disruption where all pupils are expected to take responsibility. - Educate pupils on restorative principles and practices, and how they fit into the concept. - Allow each pupil to perform a 'check in' (i.e. how they are, what they are feeling etc.).

-Restorative Circles are often conducted at the beginning of a lesson or during a PHSE lesson.
 Restorative circles can be used effectively at break times to resolve conflict.